pinobatch/libbet/README.md

 Installation
 ------------
-The game is written in assembly language.
-Building it from source requires [RGBDS], GNU Make, Python 3, and [Pillow] (Python Imaging Library).
-Open a terminal or command prompt, put RGBDS, Make, and Python on your PATH, then type

-    make

-Once you've built it (or downloaded a binary release), it will play in SameBoy, bgb, or mGBA emulator, or on a Game Boy through a Catskull or EverDrive flash cart.
+The game plays in SameBoy, Emulicious, bgb, or mGBA emulator, or on a Game Boy through an EverDrive GB or EZ-Flash Junior flash cart.
+Visual problems may appear in VisualBoyAdvance and other outdated emulators.

 The game is not yet ported to Mega Duck or Analogue Pocket, as supply chain problems have prevented the developer from procuring